mohos26/Cpp-Modules/notes.md

 In other words: when you call a member function on an object, 'this' represents the memory address of that object.
 -------------------------------------------------------------------------------------------------------------------
+Why check for self-assignment in operator=

+When you write:

+a = b;

+the assignment operator copies data from b to a.

+The problem occurs when you accidentally write:

+a = a;

+i.e., you try to copy the object to itself.

+Cause of the problem

+If the object owns dynamic resources (like new/delete, open files, or allocated memory), copying without checking can cause:

+Segmentation fault – because memory may be deleted and then accessed.

+Memory leaks – resources may be overwritten without being properly released.

+Double free errors – deleting the same resource twice.

+Safe solution

+Add a self-assignment check:

+if (this != &other) {
+    // copy only if not self
+}

+This ensures that if a = a; occurs, the operation is skipped, preventing crashes or resource corruption.
 -------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------